bidzyyys/chasm/README.md

 ### Blockchain
 In `xpeer` blockchain, blocks are mined every minute and their size is limited to 1MB.
 Each block consists of transactions, but the protocol approves mining of empty blocks.
-First transaction in a block is a transaction without inputs which outputs totals to the sum of fees and the value of mining award.
+In each block, the first transaction is a transaction without inputs which outputs totals to the sum of fees and the value of mining award.
 Any other transaction must take inputs. `xpeer`'s transactions are quite similar to `bitcoin`'s - they take inputs and produce outputs, which until not spent (or blocked) exist as [UTXOs](https://www.mycryptopedia.com/bitcoin-utxo-unspent-transaction-output-set-explained/).

 _NOTE: Although, the protocol is meant to run over a PoW blockchain, the PoC will implement a PoA blockchain (with only one node authorized to mine new blocks) as it simplifies the implementation._